 Who are LendKey's competitors?

-LendKey is a solid student loan refinancing company with a legitimate chance of giving you a great deal but to get a full sense of the interest rates available to you it's a good idea to check out the competition.
+LendKey is a solid student loan refinancing company with a legitimate chance of giving you a great deal but to get a full sense of the interest rates available to you and the other student loan refinance bonuses it's a good idea to check out the competition.
 The list below includes the other student loan refinancing companies that you may want to consider when searching for the lowest interest rate.

 - Earnest.
 Flexible repayment plans allows you to pick your own term.
 Financially backed by Navient, giving them some of the lowest interest rates available in the current market.

 - SoFi.
 SoFi is by far the largest lender in the student loan refinancing market.
 They may not be able to offer you the best rate as they can rely on their brand name to bring in borrowers but there are lots of other perks when you refinance with SoFi and they are actively expanding their products if you're interested in keeping your financial life with one company.

 - Credible.
 Known as the "Kayak of student loan refinancing", Credible offers you access to a marketplace of lenders.
 Fill out a form once and Credible will pre-qualify you with a bunch of lenders to get rates (soft credit check).
 To confirm the actual rates, you'll have to continue the application with the individual lender.

 - ELFI.
 A relatively new player, ELFI is backed by SouthEast Bank, a retail bank that recognized the value of getting into the student loan refinancing market.
 More competition is always better and if you end up with multiple offers, you can use them to play off the various student loan refinancing companies to get the best deal for you.

 - Splash Financial.
 Splash Financial is based in Cleveland and one of the newest players in the refinancing space.
 Originally they only offered loans to medical residents and fellows but have recently been expanding thanks to a partnership with Pentagon Federal Credit Union (PenFed).